 approximately 250 hectares of the Kingston and Arthurs Vale Historic

-settlement from the 12th-15th centuries in the area. century found.
+Polynesian settlement from the 12th-15th centuries.
+Century found.

 The local time zone is UTC +11½ which is 1½ hours ahead of EST

-of the island is the largest settlement with 180 inhabitants.
+is in the center of the island with 180 inhabitants.

 The

-with the cruel treatment of prisoners being particularly common during
+1855, with cruel treatment of prisoners particularly common during

 the second phase.
 As on Lord Howe Island, descendants of the Bounty

-financial difficulties - the number of visitors fell from 40,000 to
+to increasing financial difficulties - the number of visitors fell

-government granted aid, but at the price of largely abolishing the
+2012.
+The federal government granted aid, but at the price of

-autonomy that had existed since 1979.
-The island has been “enjoying” the
+largely abolishing the autonomy that had existed since 1979.
+The

-The area is still a duty-free zone.
-Flights from the mainland are
+The area remains a customs exclusion area.
+Flights from the mainland

-import of fresh fruit, vegetables and flowers is prohibited, pork and
+fruit, vegetables and flowers is prohibited, and pork and chicken are

-chicken meat may not be brought from New Zealand.
+not allowed to be brought from New Zealand.

 By plane